When Puppy Mouthing Becomes an Extreme Sport: Causes and Solutions

 1. Structure

-Implement structured routine with predictable feeding, playing, training, and rest periods.
-Ensure that your puppy’s next few weeks are highly structured.
-They should get plenty of sleep, and when awake provide lots of small training sessions throughout the day, essentially, following our puppy program (get in touch).
+Implement a structured routine with predictable feeding, play, training, and rest periods.
+Ensure your puppy gets plenty of sleep and multiple short training sessions throughout the day.

 2. Meet Basic Physiological Needs

-Ear rubbing and neck massage can help with calming a touch-sensitive puppy
+- Gentle massage: Ear rubs and neck massages can help calm a touch-sensitive puppy.

-Let your puppy agree to be handled instead of just picking them up.
-What a shock!
-I would use my teeth too!
+- Consent testing: Let your puppy choose when to be handled instead of picking them up without warning.

 4. Adult Dog Mentorship